mouseless/json-concepts/specs/03-variables/03-duplicate-variables.md

-# Multiple Reference to a Variable
+# Duplicate Variables

-There can only be one variable with the same name in the same concept.
+There can only be one variable with the same name under the same concept.
 Below concepts definition is **NOT** valid

 `CONCEPTS: example.concepts.json`